talos-gis/Fidget/README.md

 ```python
 class PointWidget(Fidget[Tuple[float, float]]):
 ```
 Every `Fidget` must extend the `Fidget` class (which extend the `QWidget` class). `Fidget` is a generic type, so it can be parametrized with its value type (in this case, a tuple of `float`s).
-The generic parameter has no effect on the code.
+Like all generic types, the generic parameter has no effect on the code.

 ```python
 with self.setup_provided(layout):